-ICE BALLET SWAMP MILKWEED
+ICE BALLET ICE BALLET SWAMP MILKWEED

 Asclepias incarnata ‘Ice Ballet’

 Grow Ice Ballet Swamp Milkweed in full sun for best results and irrigate regularly.
 Do not let it dry out.
 Plants will be tall and lush in wet soil, a bit shorter and more compact in average conditions.
 One problem that may affect Ice Ballet is aphids feeding on the new growth.
 Simply knock them off with a jet of water from the hose.
 Do not use pesticides on or near this monarch butterfly host plant!
 Cut plants back in late fall or any time before new growth appears in the spring.
-Swamp Milkweed is late to emerge, and it’s a good idea to mark its location before it goes dormant for the winter, so you remember where it is.
+This perennial is late to emerge, and it’s a good idea to mark its location before it goes dormant for the winter, so you remember where it is.

 Milkweed In Your Garden

-Why should I plant milkweed?
+Should I plant milkweed?

-Where to plant milkweed?
+Where to plant?

 Different varieties of milkweed thrive in different conditions.
 Common milkweed, for instance, will thrive in most gardens and enjoys average soil.
 Swamp Milkweed, on the other hand, will thrive in moist soil and would be perfect in a rain garden.
 It’s important to research each variety before planting to know if it will work well with your zone and planting conditions.

 Once you’ve determined what conditions your plant needs to thrive, plant them somewhere you (and butterflies) can enjoy them!
 Since they do grow quickly, they may overwhelm more formal gardens, so it is best to plant them in more naturalistic settings, such as meadows.